jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Zooming in to the Madison isthmus, the app can see that I drive my children halfway around the lake each morning to their elementary school.
 And it could detect those stressful mornings when getting my young kids dressed and fed didn't go as planned and we were late, sometimes **very late**, to school!

 The app recorded my daily running commute through downtown Madison to and from my office.
-From this, it can observe my longs days, and short days, at the office.
+From this, it can observe my longs days at the office and also those days I played hooky.

 Looking at the red dots indicating the places I visit, the app can detect the restaurants, bars, and coffee shops where I eat, drink and socialize.
 It can use public map data to identify these places and make inferences about what I do there.